vdlp/oc-redirect-plugin/README.md

 # Vdlp.Redirect

+> **IMPORTANT**: As of version 2.0 PHP 7.0 support is dropped.

-> **IMPORTANT**: This plugin was formerly known as `Adrenth.Redirect`.
+> This plugin was formerly known as `Adrenth.Redirect`.
 The plugin has been renamed to `Vdlp.Redirect`.
 Please install this plugin which automatically migrates data and settings from `Adrenth.Redirect`.
 The current version of `Adrenth.Redirect` will stay available for users which have it installed, but will be hidden from the October CMS marketplace.
 Upgrade to `Vdlp.Redirect` as soon as possible.

 ## The #1 Redirect plugin for October CMS